havocp/xsbt-wiki/Getting-Started/Getting-Started-Summary.md

 # Getting Started Summary

+[[Previous|Getting Started Custom Settings]] _Getting Started Guide page 14 of 14._

-This page wraps up a series of pages in the Getting Started category.
+This page wraps up the Getting Started Guide.

 To use sbt, there are a small number of concepts you must understand.
 These have some learning curve, but on the positive side, there isn't much to sbt